eadewusic/Eunice_Adewusi_RL_Summative/README.md

 ---

-*This project demonstrates the successful application of reinforcement learning to real-world traffic optimization, achieving significant performance improvements while providing comprehensive analysis and documentation for academic and practical use.
-Intelligent RL agents can achieve up to **74.7% improvement** over traditional traffic management, but successful deployment critically depends on proper algorithm and configuration selection.*
+*This project demonstrates that intelligent RL agents can achieve up to **74.7% improvement** over traditional traffic management, but successful deployment critically depends on proper algorithm and configuration selection.*